 When you realize that your thoughts are not facts – not even close – life gets a lot easier.
 You don’t have to believe, get distressed by or act on them.
 All you have to do is observe them, like a movie.
 It can even be quite entertaining at times!”

 Please don’t try to change your thoughts, because that just gets you more involved with them.
 Just observe them.
 Let them be.
-Let them put on their little show – their little drama.
+Allow them to do their thing.